 An eligibility list is established for all non-certified candidates who have passed the initial agility test, the written exam and the oral exam.
 That list is valid for two years or until it is exhausted, whichever comes first.

 The Police Department will conduct a thorough background investigation which may include checking employment, school, military and police records, personal references, a credit check, and other sources as necessary.
-The process may also include a pre-offer polygraph examination.
+The process will include a polygraph examination, psychological exam, and medical exam.
 Rejection from a police hiring process in another agency may be disqualifying.

 BOARD OF POLICE COMMISSIONERS: